CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 `{if}` keyword (always with the curly braces) followed by the first statement that is to be tested.
 A conditional block always ends with the if closing tag `{/if}`.

-In the next example, the text 'Hello John' is only displayed when the value of the variable $name is equal to 'john'.
+In the next example, the text 'Hello John' is only displayed when the value of the variable `$name` is equal to 'john'.

 `{if $name == 'john'}Hello John{/if}`

 But what if there's also a Sarah in your mailing list.
 You wouldn't want to display nothing to her, wouldn't you?
-That's where the {elseif} keyword comes to save the day.
+That's where the `{elseif}` becomes the protagonist.

 `{if $name == 'john'}Hello John{elseif $name == 'sarah'}Hello Sarah{/if}`

-Now, if we want to say something to anyone except to John and Sarah, we will use the {else} keyword.
-The code after the {else} keyword will be executed if none of the preceeding statements returned true.
+Now, if we want to say something to anyone except to John and Sarah, we will use the `{else}` keyword.
+The code after the `{else}` keyword will be executed if none of the preceeding statements returned `true`.

 ```
     {if $name == 'john'}